 How do I find off-campus housing in my budget?

 Students usually find off-campus housing on their own, without help from their college or university.
-They generally find it to be more affordable than on-campus housing.
+They generally find living off campus to be more affordable than living in on-campus housing.
 To reduce their estimated costs further, they find a roommate or two.
 Once they know the number of bedrooms they need, they look online, read the classifieds, and drive around nearby neighborhoods looking for “For Rent” signs.

 How do I make sure a landlord is reputable?

 If you find a place that might fit your needs, research your potential landlord.
 It’s important to lease from someone honest who follows up with maintenance requests and doesn’t charge hefty fees for no reason.
-Reach out to neighbors and other students might know something about the landlord’s reputation.
+Reach out to neighbors and other students who might know something about the landlord’s reputation.
 You could even ask the landlord themself about their practices; landlords can sometimes provide references of their own from previous renters.
 If not, Google him or her or get an opinion from your school’s residential life office.
 Factor in the satisfaction rate of others when making your final decision.
 You don’t want to be caught having to move out of an apartment sooner than expected because your landlord defaulted on their mortgage payment or stuck with charges that the landlord refused to pay.

 How do I assess a potential apartment?

-There are certainly many questions you can ask a potential landlord, but that person is looking to rent the apartment as fast as possible to make a return on the property.
-Take his or her answers with a grain of salt, and don’t rely on Craigslist pictures or blindly accept anything that you’re being told.
+There are certainly many questions you can ask a potential landlord, but take his or her answers with a grain of salt.
+That person is looking to rent the apartment as fast as possible to make a return on the property.
+Don’t rely on Craigslist pictures or blindly accept anything that you’re being told.
 If you’re in pursuit of the perfect off-campus apartment and you don’t want to be swindled, take the reins.

 - See the apartment in person.
 Photos can be deceiving, staged, or enhanced.
 Mirrors make spaces look larger than they actually are, and pictures taken from corners make rooms look massive.
 Testimonials are subjective.
 Another person’s glowing review of an apartment or a landlord may not live up to your standards.
 Make an appointment to visit the apartment yourself and check if the amenities meet your requirements.